fmeulen/CyclingFall/README.md

 # CyclingFall
-Analysis of cycling fall data for "Caycling fall threshold based on perturbed cyclist experiments"
+Analysis of cycling fall data for "Cycling fall threshold based on perturbed cyclist experiments"